utkuonursahin/cppio/README.md

     using namespace std;
     int main(){
         int array[] = {1,2,3,4,5};
-        //For arrays function needs to its length as second argument.
+        //For arrays, log function needs to array's length as second argument
-        //You can pass the length manually or use the len function provided by the library. log(array, 5);
+        //You can pass the length manually or use the len() function provided by the library log(array, 5);
         log(array,len(array));
         log(array,sizeof(array)/sizeof(array[0]));
+        //Or you can pass its type instead of length log(array, type="ARR");
-        return 0;
+        //ATTENTION! only ARR is allowed as type parameter return 0;
     }
 ```